|

 investment community.
 Merrill Lynch and BNP Paribas both introduced global

-exchange-traded fund, the Claymore/Robb Report Global Luxury ETF, at the end
+an exchange-traded fund, the Claymore/Robb Report Global Luxury ETF, at

 The luxury goods sector is believed to be less